developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/certificates/index.md

 	<CaFile Value=”\\mycert.pem”>
 <br>

-####Client certificates
+####SSL Client certificates
 **The use of client certificates** from Windows Mobile/CE with Webkit is **supported only on Enterprise Browser 1.5 and higher**.
+When a secure server requests a certificate during an SSL handshake, EB will analyze and send any that qualify to the server.

 To generate a client certificate, follow the steps below. **Note: The server must be configured to accept client certificates**.
 Refer to the server documentation, if necessary.

 **To generate a client certificate for WM/CE with Webkit**: